daisybio/keypathwayminer-R/README.md

   * **GLONE:** Extracts maximal sub-networks where the total sum of **not**-active/diff. exp. cases is at most L.

-For more information please visit our website [(Key Pathway Miner website)](https://keypathwayminer.compbio.sdu.dk/keypathwayminer/).
+For more information about the R package, please check the following reference: [KeyPathwayMineR: De Novo Pathway Enrichment in the R Ecosystem ](https://www.frontiersin.org/article/10.3389/fgene.2021.812853)

 Overview
 =================